H.R. 1829: Apache County and Navajo County Conveyance Act of 2025

 1

-The bill requires the Agriculture Secretary to transfer about 5 acres of Apache-Sitgreaves National Forest land to Navajo County if the county requests it within 180 days of enactment.
+The Agriculture Secretary must transfer about 5 acres of Apache-Sitgreaves National Forest land to Navajo County — the existing Pinedale cemetery plus an adjacent expansion area — if the county requests it within 180 days of enactment.

 2

-The bill requires the Agriculture Secretary to transfer about 10.62 acres of Apache-Sitgreaves National Forest land to Apache County if the county requests it within 365 days of enactment.
+The Secretary must transfer about 10.62 acres to Apache County: the 2.56-acre existing Alpine cemetery and an 8.06-acre proposed townsite tract, if the county requests it within 365 days of enactment.

 3

-Both counties must use the transferred land as a cemetery.
-If the land is used for something inconsistent with that purpose, it reverts back to the federal government.
+Both counties are required to use the transferred land as a cemetery.
+If either county uses it for a purpose inconsistent with that, the land reverts to the federal government.

 4

-The conveyances are made without payment to the federal government, though the counties must pay all transaction-related costs.
+The land is conveyed without payment to the federal government.
+In exchange, the counties must pay every cost tied to the transfer.

 5

-Each county must cover the cost of any needed surveys, environmental analysis, and resource surveys required by federal law.
+Each county must cover the cost of any required survey, environmental analysis, and resource surveys.
+A formal survey sets the exact acreage and legal boundaries.

 6